About the In-house Network advisory committee

 Luke Corcoran

-This is a black and white image of Luke, who is a young white man.
 Luke is a lawyer within the Government Legal Department (GLD) advising on procurement and commercial law.

-Prior to joining GLD, Luke worked at national firm Simpson Millar LLP as a paralegal, trainee and newly qualified solicitor in the commercial department
+Prior to joining GLD, Luke worked at national firm Simpson Millar LLP as a paralegal, trainee and newly qualified solicitor in the commercial department.

-Amanda Gill (vice chair)
+Amanda Gill (chair)

 Amanda Gill is a white woman with blonde hair.